MoMenne/cs50x-kansascity/calendar/cs50/unit3-web/module6/materials/class3/README.md

 ### During Class

-Office Hours: Continue working on [Problem Set 6](../problem-set).
+Extreme Coding: Continue working on [Problem Set 6](../problem-set).
 Instructors will be circulating to provide help.

 ### Homework